yvesf/flask-mediabrowser/README.md

 The chunking is done using ffmpeg's `-ss` and `-t` option.
 This doesn't work properly on some video files.

-Also with some files we get chrome errors about audio-splicing with can lead to the point where the browser suddenly stops playback.

 # Compatibility

 The video stream is encoded as h.264 + AAC stream.
 Tested with